Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech Questions & Answers / Q&A: How do I back up my paid apps before switching to a new Android phone?
+You are here: Home / Tech Questions & Answers / Q&A: How do I back up my paid Android apps?

-Q&A: How do I back up my paid apps before switching to a new Android phone?
+Q&A: How do I back up my paid Android apps?

-Question from Tabitha: I’ve had my current Android phone for four years and I love it, but I finally decided it was time to upgrade to take advantage of newer technology.
+Question from Tabitha: I’ve had my current Android phone for three years and I love it, but I finally decided it was time to upgrade to take advantage of newer technology.

 I haven’t decided on a new phone yet, but I know it’ll definitely be an Android.